DreamLayer

 Onboarding

-Five steps — welcome, how it works, recall, privacy, pair — with animated transitions, the pairing ring, and QR scan.
-Finishing (or skipping) lands on the Brain tab.
+Six steps — welcome, how it works, recall, privacy, a try-the-camera look, pair — with animated transitions, the pairing ring, and QR scan.
+Finishing (or skipping) lands on the Now tab.

 Services and design system